VivienECE/Lightweight-Kubernetes-cluster-for-IoT-devices/README.md

 ## 1. Introduction

 ----
-To do this project, we use a Raspberry Pi 3B+.
-We first use the Raspberry PI OS, known as Raspbian.
-However, we then use ubuntu 20.04, because we needed a version of Docker which was not available on Raspbian.

-The project builds on k3s, a smaller version of Kubernetes that is better suited to devices with less capacity.

-To use k3s, we used k3d, a tool that allow us to create a Kubernetes cluster on Docker containers.

-So we had to download Docker and kubectl before k3d.
+To do this project, we planned to use a Raspberry.
+But due to some issues detailed in "Problems encountered" part, we finally used an Ubuntu (20.04 LTS Desktop) image on Virtual Box with 4GB RAM & 32Go storage.

+So, in this project, we will deploy this cluster architecture:
 ![](images/9.jpeg)

+Ingress is an API object that manages external access to the services in a cluster and provide load balancing between nodes.

+The frontend is a NodeJS web application.
+We re-use school project on pollution.
+The original frontend use cloud storage (Dynamodb), so we modify to request our localhost backend.

+The backend is also a NodeJS API application with Redis to store data.

+It's a distributed architecture where we replicate our frontend into 2 pods, and our backend into 3 pods.
+These pods are distributed inside 3 nodes to insure availability and consistency of our application.

 ## 2. Installation

 ----

-docker
-kubectl
-k3d
+To use k3s, we used k3d, a tool that allow us to create a Kubernetes cluster on Docker containers.
+So we had to download Docker and kubectl before k3d.

 ## Docker